Borris, County Carlow: Sports and clubs

-Borris is home to Mount Leinster Rangers GAA Club, which was founded in 1988 with the amalgamation of 3 parish teams: Borris, Ballymurphy and Rathanna.
-In 2006 the club won its first senior hurling championship, beating St Mullin's in the final, and repeated the achievement again in 2007, beating the same opposition in the final.
-The club also won its first Leinster Intermediate Championship Title beating Celbridge in the final.
-Following a semi-final victory over Robert Emmets (London), the club reached their first All-Ireland final.
-The final was against Middleton Na Fianna from Armagh in Croke Park, with Rangers claiming their first ever All-Ireland Intermediate Hurling Title in game that finished 1–13 to 1–11.
+Borris is home to Mount Leinster Rangers GAA club, which was founded in 1988 with the amalgamation of 3 parish teams: Borris, Ballymurphy and Rathanna.
+In 2006, the club won its first Carlow Senior Hurling Championship, beating St Mullin's in the final.
+The club went on to win several additional senior championships, and won its 12th senior county hurling title in 2025.
+In 2012, the club won the All-Ireland Intermediate Club Hurling Championship title.